orendain/DemeoMods/README.md

 - Barbaric Chainwhip does 1 more damage
 - Launching any Lamp costs 0 Action Points
 - A NEW reusable non-damaging Net card that costs 0 Action Points and can be reused every 3 rounds
-- Critical hits regain 1 Action Point if not last action and reduce Net cooldown by 1
+- Critical hits regain 1 Action Point if not last action, gain 1 Magic Armor, and reduce Net cooldown by 1
-- Critical hits on the LAST action do double critical damage and gain a Spawn Random Lamp card
+- Critical hits on the LAST action gain 6 Vargas, 2 Magic Armor, and a Spawn Random Lamp card
 - Having a Mark of Varga card puts you closer to the front in turn order

 **Hunter:**